From Government Policy to Forest Walks

 Alumnus Tom Block presides over a 15,000 acre forest purchased by his great grandfather in the 1920s.

 For 21 years, Tom Block spent his days working inside offices in Washington D.C., and then in New York City, examining government policies for J.P.
 Morgan.
-Now, he spends the bulk of his days outside, walking around a 15,000 acre forest in Kentucky.
+Now, he spends the bulk of his days outside as an active trustee for a 16,000 acre forest in Kentucky.

+As descendant trustee of Bernheim Arboretum and Research Forest, a privately owned forest created by his great grandfather, Block is the first in his extended family to move back to Kentucky and work on shaping the forest's future.
 “It’s incredibly rewarding to be a steward of my family’s legacy,” said Block, who retired from J.P.
 Morgan in 2008.
-After years of serving as a Bernheim trustee and then on the executive committee, he was named the first descendant president in January 2016.
+After years of serving as a Bernheim trustee and on the executive committee, he was named the first descendant president in January 2017.
 “Getting involved in land conservation and sustainability has been so satisfying,” he said.
 “I’ve developed an incredible appreciation for the natural world.”
+Block has since returned to his trustee role after serving as president for a transformative three years.

 The forest’s 600-acre arboretum, designed by the famed landscape architectural firm Olmsted Brothers in 1931 – Frederick Law Olmsted designed New York’s Central Park – and its 40 miles of hiking trails, were intended as a refuge.
 But the forest also enables crucial forest research.
 Recent studies include controlled forest burns and the rescue of endangered bat species.
 Additionally, Bernheim boasts a large, edible garden, an extensive outdoor sculpture collection, and one of the most recognized artist-in-residence programs in the U.S.